-1. Introduction 2
+1. Introduction ∠

-2. What is Risk Management?
+2. What is risk management?
 3

-3. Why do we need a Risk Management Strategy?
+3. Why do we need a risk management strategy?
 3

-4. What are the benefits of Risk Management?
+4. What are the benefits of risk management?
 4

-5. What is the Risk Management Process?
+5. What is the risk management process?
 5

-6. Risk Management linking into Corporate Planning 6
+6. Risk management linking into corporate planning 6

-7. Risk Strategy for Selby 7
+7. Risk management strategy for Selby 7

-8 Risk Culture 7
+8. Risk culture 7

-9 Business Culture 7
+9. Business culture (commercial development) 7

-10. Partnership Working 9
+10. Partnership working 8

-11 Movement of risks between Service Based Risk Registers and the Corporate Risk Register 9
+11. Movement of risks between service based risk registers and the corporate risk register .
+8

-12 Risk Management in our Decision Making 9
+12. Risk management in our decision making 8

-13 Monitoring of Risk Trends 9
+13. Monitoring of risk trends 9

+14. Achieving the objectives of the risk management strategy 9

-14 Annual review of Risk Management Strategy 10
+15. Annual review of the risk management strategy 10

-Appendi x 1 Risk Management Methodology
+Appendix 1: Risk management methodology 11

-Appendi x 2 Categories of Risk
+Appendix 2: Categories of risk

-Appendi x 3 Roles and responsibilities
+Appendix 3: Roles and responsibilities 15